Environmental Engineering (CERT)

 This is a certificate program, not a degree program.
-The Graduate Certificate in Environmental Engineering is awarded only with the completion of a graduate degree program (MEng, MS, or PhD) at Speed School of Engineering.
+The Graduate Certificate in Environmental Engineering is awarded while completing the graduate degree program (MEng, MS, or PhD) at Speed School of Engineering.

 Admission to the Speed School of Engineering division of higher studies (MEng) or the graduate school (MS or PhD) in Engineering.